 - Contact Center vs Call Center: Key Differences

-- Does Your Business Need A Call Center or A Contact Center?
+- Does Your Business Need a Contact Center or a Call Center?

 Contact Center vs Call Center: Key Differences

-The difference between call center and contact center is that a call center allows communication by voice or SMS texting only, while contact center offers communication across several channels such as voice, SMS, live chat, email, video etc.
+The difference between a call center and a contact center is that a call center allows communication by voice or SMS texting only, while contact center technology offers communication across several channels such as voice, SMS, live chat, email, video etc.